Form 200 - Request for Exemption (Please contact the Impact Fee Coordinator prior to completing this form for instructions)

 Only the projects listed on the CIP are eligible for funding by impact fees, either in whole or in part.
 Whether a project may be wholly or only partially funded depends upon whether the project is exclusively needed due to new growth or is only partially required due to conditions of new growth.

 Some of the capital categories for each of the impact fee entities are shown as being overspent in the FY 2017 Capital Improvement Plan.
 This is based on the impact fee revenue percentage allocations that are determined from the recent 2015 level of service and impact fees recalculation study.
 Further impact fee expenditures under those capital categories are therefore being discontinued until receipt of future impact fee revenue brings the capital categories back into a positive balance.
 Moving forward, future spending in each of the capital categories will be limited to the funds available.

 - FY2018 Capital Improvement Plan

 - FY2017 Capital Improvement Plan

 - FY2011 Capital Improvement Plan

-County staff conducted the updates to the fee studies for the areas of Law Enforcement, Parks & Recreation, and EMS.
+Tischler-Bise conducted the updates to the fee studies for the areas of Schools, Law Enforcement, Parks & Recreation, and EMS.
 The County Commission set the fees at 70% of the calculated amount.

 In order to view the forms properly, you may have to download Adobe Acrobat Reader.